mhmdsalem33/mhmdsalem33/README.md

     <p>
       I'm mhmd salem, android software developer, interested in computer science in general and Software Development in a specific way.
 I have the desire to prove my software abilities and seek to develop myself and my skills every day.
       <br><br>
-      ⭐ Android Developer at Alexon Inc.
+      ⭐ Software Developer at Alexon Inc.
       <br><br>
       - I’m currently learning mobile development technologies like Android Native and Flutter.
       <br>